so-okada/twXiv/README.md

-	* 2025-01-12, updated for the X api "17 posts a day" limit, added https://en.wikipedia.org/wiki/Mathematics as a generic math page for an automatic url preview of two paper tweets, added html paper links.
+	* 2025-01-12, updated for the X api "17 posts a day" limit, added https://en.wikipedia.org/wiki/Mathematics as a generic math page for an automatic url preview of two paper tweets, and added html paper links.

 ## List of Bots